Before knowing about Air conditioning, you should have to know about the concept of Psychometry.

 The air conditioning system may be broadly classified as follows:

-Initially, during summer, the dry bulb temperature is high and the relative humidity of air is low.
+Initially, during summer, the dry bulb temperature is high and the relative humidity of the air is low.

 Relative humidity should not be less than 60% according to the comfort conditions for summer air conditioning.